underlay/go-rdfjs/README.md

 > Go implementation of the RDF data model

 This is a zero-dependency module implementing the RDF data model.
-It's a faithful and idiomatic adaptation of the [RDFJS JSON-based data model](http://rdf.js.org/data-model-spec/) and it comes with JSON marshalers and unmarshalers for easy interop with JavaScript libraries like [n3.js](https://github.com/rdfjs/N3.js), [jsonld.js](https://github.com/digitalbazaar/jsonld.js), and [graphy.js](https://github.com/blake-regalia/graphy.js).
+It's a faithful and idiomatic adaptation of the [RDFJS JSON-based interface](http://rdf.js.org/data-model-spec/) and it comes with RDFJS-compatible JSON marshalers and unmarshalers for easy interop with JavaScript libraries like [n3.js](https://github.com/rdfjs/N3.js), [jsonld.js](https://github.com/digitalbazaar/jsonld.js), and [graphy.js](https://github.com/blake-regalia/graphy.js).

 ## Terms